 I know he's popular in Italy, but I think Jesus would probably use an Aramaic term.

 #6 By: Stefan Jones, October 16th, 2013 16:38

 I had a gelato cone in Florence in August that almost made me swear off of gelato.
 Not because it was bad, but because it was so good that nothing else could possible match it.

 Hell, I almost swore off of food for the same reason.
-"Why bother eating again?
-This is as good as it will get."

 The place was on the southwest corner of the road that runs south of the river and a roads that runs over one of the bridges.
 It had a gourmet food section as well; that part of the shop had "Emporia" in the title.